 Buildings may fall in a straight line, but walls don’t always follow this pattern.
 There are three types of wall collapse:

 - Outward/inward collapse.
 As the name suggests, it occurs when the wall leans in an outward or inward direction.

 - Curtain-fall collapse.
 It resembles a curtain when it drops in a straight line.
 In this type of collapse, all the debris gathers at the base of the wall.

 - 90-degree-angle collapse.
 This type of collapse involves the wall separating from the building and falling like a tree.

 While a wall may collapse in these ways, regardless of how the first wall collapses, the whole building will follow it and go down in a pretty straight line.

 Architects and builders don’t design buildings to fall straight.
 It’s gravity that pulls the building down after it has lost its support structure.
 If it’s a skyscraper, each floor that collapses becomes the lost support for the above floor, making it collapse, too.

-If you plan to destroy a building and make it fall in a particular direction, you need to do it in a controlled way.
-Controlled demolition uses implosions and explosives to make the building collapse in the preferred direction.
+If you plan to demolish a building and make it fall in a particular direction, you need to do it in a controlled way.
+Controlled demolition sometimes uses implosions and explosives to make the building collapse in the preferred direction.